MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 > [!NOTE]
 >
 > * Personal tabs have a `personal` scope, while channel and group tabs use `team` or `group` scopes.
 The two tab types have a slightly different syntax since only the configurable tab has a `channel` property associated with its context object.
-See the [manifest](~/resources/schema/manifest-schema.md) reference for more information on tab scopes.
+For more information on tab scopes, See the [manifest](~/resources/schema/manifest-schema.md) reference.
 > * Deep links work properly only if the tab was configured using the v0.4 or later library and because of that has an entity ID.
 Deep links to tabs without entity IDs still navigate to the tab but cannot provide the sub entity ID to the tab.

 Use the following format for a deep link that you can use in a bot, connector, or message extension card: